chbsk/ARS340_RDI_Driver/README.md

 The package is written in python for ROS Kinetic.
 You will need to build this package using catkin.
 Currently configured to listen to IP address 192.168.1.30.
-Refer to ARS4EO documentation for further network configuration parameters.
+Refer to ARS340 RDI documentation for further network configuration parameters.

 **The launch file radar.launch will run all the required nodes.**